lorcanrae/spaceship-titanic/README.md

 # Spaceship Titanic - who will survive!

+The challenge is to build a _binary classification model_ to predict who have been transported to an alternate dimension when the _Spaceship Titanic_ ran into a spacetime anomaly hidden within a dustcloud.
-This is a submission for an open [kaggle competition](https://www.kaggle.com/competitions/spaceship-titanic/data).
+This is an [open competition](https://www.kaggle.com/competitions/spaceship-titanic) hosted by kaggle.com.

-In addition to submitting a notebook on kaggle, I have also:
+In addition to the kaggle submission, I have also:
 - Performed an Exploratory Data Analysis.
+- Built a pipeline that transforms, imputes, encodes, and scales the data.
-- Packaged up the codebase.
+- Packaged the codebase.
 - Used GCP's AI Platform and Cloud Storage to train and store the model in the cloud.
 - Containerized the package using Docker.
-- Built and exposed an [API](https://spaceship-titanic-api-zby5e6zv3q-ew.a.run.app) using GCP Cloud Run.
+- Built and exposed an [API](https://spaceship-titanic-api-zby5e6zv3q-ew.a.run.app) using GCP Cloud Run and Container Registry.
 - Created a [front end](https://lorcanrae-spaceship-titanic-web-0--home-w79no8.streamlitapp.com/) that queries the API.

 <p float='left'>